-- 1. Safety Rules.
+- 1. Safety Rules

-- A general description of the operation of the circuit breakers.
+- 2. A general description of the operation of the circuit breakers.

 - 3. Instructions for putting into service.

-- Instructions for maintenance and replacement of parts with critical adjustments.
+- 4. Instructions for maintenance and replacement of parts with critical adjustments.

 - 5. List of renewal parts.

-These instructions do not purport to cover all details or variations of the circuit breakers nor to provide for every possible contingency or hazard to be met in connection with installation, testing, operation and maintenance.
-Should further information be desired or should particular problems arise which are not covered sufficiently for the user's purposes, the matter should be referred to the Powell Electrical Manufacturing Company.
+These instructions do not purport to cover all details or variations in equipment nor to provide for every possible contingency to be met in connection with installation, operation or maintenance.
+Should further information be desired or should particular problems arise which are not covered sufficiently for the purchaser's purpose, the matter should be referred to the Powell Electrical Manufacturing Company.